(Modern Survival.org) – In a survival situation, if you are running very low on water, it’s better to?

 • Save it

 Answer: Drink It All.
 Here’s why…

-Prior to entering warfare in Africa, the United States Army attempted to develop “water discipline” in soldiers by reducing their water supplies during training exercises.
-This resulted in hundreds of heat casualties and led the Army to the conclusion that rationing water in high heat, with high activity levels, leads to rapid dehydration.
+Before entering warfare in Africa, the United States Army attempted to develop “water discipline” in soldiers by reducing their water supplies during training exercises.
+This resulted in hundreds of heat casualties and led the Army to conclude that rationing water in high heat, with high activity levels, leads to rapid dehydration.

 - Do anything possible to prevent sweating.

 - Cover as much skin as possible to prevent sunburns and sweating.

 - Breathe through the nose, not through the mouth.

 - Don’t eat.
 The body uses a lot of water during digestion.

 - Stay out of the sun.
 If you have to move, do so at night when it is cooler and less likely to create sweat.

 Dehydration is a real threat — one often overlooked by many who find themselves in long-term emergency situations.
 To see how dangerous dehydration really is, check out our article on the subject here.